How can I help you?

 Dependencies

-The following are the dependencies required to use the uploader component in your application:
+The list of dependencies required to use the Uploader component in your application is given below:

 |-- @syncfusion/ej2-inputs